-This Blueberry Clafoutis is an easy French dessert with a sweet custard-like texture.
-Made with simple ingredients, this classic recipe is the perfect answer if you’re looking for an easy dessert to share!
+This French Blueberry Clafoutis is a classic dessert with a sweet custard-like texture.
+Made with simple ingredients, this traditional recipe is the perfect answer if you’re looking for an easy dessert to share!

-Happy weekend!
 If you’re looking for the perfect breakfast/brunch/afternoon snack/ after-dinner dessert recipe to bake this weekend, you’ve come to the right place.
-Meet my cozy French blueberry clafoutis.
+Meet my cozy, easy French blueberry clafoutis!

 This thick, fluffy and custardy cake is loaded with blueberry flavour, and SO easy to make with super simple ingredients.